PostgreSQL Backup and Recovery

 The process of copying and maintaining database objects in multiple database environments.

-What Replication Means in PostgreSQL
+What Replication Means

 The process of copying and maintaining database objects in multiple database environments.